-My name is Caroline and like a lot of people dogs have been a part of my life for as long as I remember.
+My name is Caroline and like a lot of people, dogs have been a part of my life for as long as I can remember.

 I started The Dogs Choice after deciding I wanted to do something I was passionate about and after struggling to get regular availability and delivery plus the variety of raw dog food I wanted for my dog at a reasonable price; I decided to set myself up in the business.

 Being born in 1960, and growing up in the Cotswold’s we always had dogs in the family, it was ‘normal’ back then for our pets to be fed scraps…there were not that many commercial dog foods around and people generally didn’t pay for dog food, scraps were given for free from the butcher, we had rabbits from the farmers, pheasants heads/necks/feet etc from shoots in the area, I remember my mum & friends parents preparing the birds to eat; also there were not as many supermarkets around then either.

 For our dinner we would have stuffed hearts, steak & kidney home-made pies and liver and bacon regularly, like most people in our village, Dad had an allotment and we picked fresh veg daily.
 It was a ‘meat and 2 veg’ era and the scraps from the hearts, liver, kidneys and meat/ birds were always fed to our dog.
 This was normal practice for that decade and our dogs lived long and happy lives.

 In fact I was watching a documentary not so long ago about Murray Walker and how the commercial for Pal dog food came to be.
 Murray came up with the slogan ‘Prolongs active life’.
 He was asked to come up with something that would convince the public to alter their habits of feeding their dogs by using advertisements with catchy slogans.
 These were specifically designed to convince the public to change from a relatively free option costing nothing or very little from the butcher or leftovers as it used to be back then, to actually start spending money on dog food!!